marqroldan/numericalmethods/README.md

 # numericalmethods
-Just a practicing implementation of some methods using javascript
+Just a practicing implementation of some methods using javascript and react